RedBullDogE/MobDev_Lab3/app/README.md

 App consists of MainActivity with ViewPagerAdapter which displays two fragments (movie list - MovieListFragment and blank - AnotherOneFragment).

+1. Tabs was implemented with TabLayout and ViewPagerAdapter
-Movie class was created for describing movie entity.
+2. Movie class was created for describing movie entity.
+3. All movies are stored in movieList: ArrayList<Movie> in CustomMovieListAdapter
+4. The list of movies as view are implemented in CustomMovieListAdapter.
+This adapter is responsible for displaying movie_item views

 The main problem was to set up adapters to work with tabs (viewpager) and fragments and understand the logic of their work